 - The most critical part of creating or recreating your concealed carry habit is establishing a strong cue that will trigger, or serve to remind you to arm yourself.
 Potential cues may include:

-- Putting the gun safe somewhere in the bedroom where you will look at it and or touch in during your dressing routine
+- Putting the gun safe somewhere in the bedroom where you will look at it and or touch it during your dressing routine.

 - Choose a cue that is part of EVERY day's routine regardless of it being a work day, holiday, weekend, etc.